The interior structure of rotating black holes 2. Uncharged black holes: Electrovac solutions

 Inserting this value into equations~(\ref{domegadvarpif2}) yields equations~(\ref{domegadvarpi}).

 The four off-diagonal Einstein components $G_{xt}$, $G_{yt}$, $G_{x\phi}$, and $G_{y\phi}$ vanish identically.

-Solution of the Einstein equations for the remaining two Einstein components $G_{xx} - G_{tt}$ and $G_{yy} + G_{\phi\phi}$ was already dicussed in \S\ref{nonlinearinflationeqs}.
-Inserting the homogeneous solutions~(\ref{Yxhomog}) and (\ref{Yyhomog}) into the defining equations~(\ref{Yx}) and (\ref{Yy}) for $\Yx$ and $\Yy$, and seting $\Ux = \Uy = 0$ (which eliminates inflation) yields differential equations for the radial and angular horizon functions $\Deltax$ and $\Deltay$, solution of which, with appropriate boundary conditions, recovers the Kerr solution.
+Solution of the Einstein equations for the remaining two Einstein components $G_{xx} - G_{tt}$ and $G_{yy} + G_{\phi\phi}$ was already discussed in \S\ref{nonlinearinflationeqs}.
+Inserting the homogeneous solutions~(\ref{Yxhomog}) and (\ref{Yyhomog}) into the defining equations~(\ref{Yx}) and (\ref{Yy}) for $\Yx$ and $\Yy$, and setting $\Ux = \Uy = 0$ (which eliminates inflation), yields differential equations for the radial and angular horizon functions $\Deltax$ and $\Deltay$, solution of which, with appropriate boundary conditions, recovers the Kerr solution.

 Solutions including the energy-momentum of a static electromagnetic field fall out with little extra work.
 With appropriate boundary conditions, this is the Kerr-Newman solution.
 Electrovac solutions have $G_{tt} = - G_{xx}$ and $G_{\phi\phi} = G_{yy}$.
 Electrovac solutions with $G_{yy} = G_{xx}$, as is true for a static radial electromagnetic field, are found by taking the difference of equations~(\ref{GUv}) and separating that difference in the pattern of equation~(\ref{sepG}).
 The solution is a sum of a homogeneous solution and a particular solution